cspwcspw/ESP32_CamToLCD/README.md

 finalization of the current frame and set up for the start of the next frame.

 At 25 frames per second, 320x240, we get _**6000**_ scanlines arriving per second.
-So we have about _**166**_ microseconds between successive scanline interrupts.
+Allowing some padding between frames, we have about _**156**_ microseconds between successive scanline interrupts.

 We can also expect 25 VSYNC interrupts per second.